Tuesday, November 26, 2024

 "Nah, I don't believe I feel like any this morning, Bill," he replied.

-I doubt the old man bought him any more after that.
+I doubt the old man ever bought him anything else after that, let alone a sweet roll.

 No comments: